Advice

 Aging in place: Avoiding probate

 If your parents plan to stay in their current residence, you may want to have an open conversation about what will happen to their house after they pass.
 Most couples own their home as “joint tenants,” which means that if one dies, the other spouse automatically has full ownership of the house.
-If the surviving spouse dies, transferring the house to an heir or selling it to someone might require going through probate, which can be a lengthy court process.
+If the surviving spouse dies while still owning the house, transferring the house to an heir or selling it to someone after their death might require going through probate, which can be a lengthy court process.
 There are ways to avoid probate.
 A common way is to create a trust and to transfer ownership of the house to the trust.

-If your parents know who they want to have control over the property, then they might want to consider a Transfer on Death Deed.
-A Transfer on Death Deed automatically transfers the property to the chosen recipient and does not require them to go through probate to do it.
+If your parents know who they want to have control over the property after they die, then they might want to consider a Transfer on Death Deed.
+A Transfer on Death Deed automatically transfers the property to the chosen recipient on the grantor’s death and does not require them to go through probate to do it.

 It’s important to note that in a Transfer on Death Deed:

-Avoiding probate will be helpful, but there will still be complicated decisions regarding the home, especially if there are multiple heirs.
-Your entire family may find it helpful to set up a Power of Attorney document so that everyone knows who will sign legal papers and make final decisions when necessary.
-You may also want to contact an estate attorney to make sure all the bases are covered.
+In addition to taking steps like a Transfer on Death deed to avoid probate, your entire family may find it helpful to set up a Power of Attorney document so that everyone knows who can sign legal papers for your parents while they are alive, which can help with making certain final financial or property decisions when necessary.
+You may also want to contact an estate attorney to make sure all the bases are covered for any steps you choose to take, including with your parents’ homeowners’ insurance to ensure the property has proper coverage before and after their passing.

 Moving on, on their own

 If your parents are ready to move out and they want to handle the logistics of hiring a REALTOR® on their own, your role may be more supportive.
-Offer to help them get rid of the decades’ worth of belongings and to clean up the house before listing.
+Offer to help them get rid of the decades’ worth of belongings through donations or an estate sale and to clean up the house before listing.
 Be sure to block off several days surrounding the move to help with the physical, last-minute logistics.

 Does the house need professional help?
 It’s possible that the decluttering is beyond what you can reasonably “KonMari.”
 In that case, there are junk removal services that will do the work for you by clearing out boxes, appliances, mattresses and any other cumbersome items clogging up storage areas.
 Check out services like Junk King or 1-800-GOT-JUNK for help.